Skip to main content

 The backend runs on Hono and listens on port 3100.
 It handles:

-• Gateway routes (/v1/mcp/:slug) — intercept MCP tool calls, evaluate policies, forward to upstream
+• MCP Gateway (/v1/mcp/:slug) — intercept MCP tool calls, evaluate policies, forward to upstream

 • REST API (/api/v1/*) — CRUD for policies, servers, sessions, audit events, billing